 The work of these women was to anoint those approaching death and to prepare the way for the soul to soar.
 The sacred oil would realign people with their true soul essence, and carry them to the other side.
 The myrrhophore would hold a vigil, usually three days, whilst praying and uttering the intonation of the oil.

 The combination of softly spoken voice and perfume healed the wounds in the soul caused by events not only in this life but also in the past.

 This myrrh-bearing tradition has its earthly roots in the ancient temples of Egypt and is still kept alive by a few practitioners today.
 However, the oil itself is the High Priestess and gateway to the inner temple.
-Mary Magdalene was a Myrrhophore.
-Isis was a Myrrhophore.
-Cleopatra, Hatshepsut..., the names are many, and the tradition is one.
+Mary Magdalene was a myrrhophore.
+Isis was a myrrhophore.
+Cleopatra, Hatshepsut, etc. — the names are many, but the tradition is one.

-I had remembered what lay hidden in my soul, and now I am here to remind you.
+I have remembered what lay hidden in my soul, and now I am here to remind you.